jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 better for organizations that did not pay a ransom.
 Were they simply better prepared to respond?

-\| WHY ORGANIZATIONS CHOOSE TO PAY A RANSOM
-Paying the ransom DOESNT GUARANTEE a faster recovery from the attack.
+Paying the ransom DOESN’T GUARANTEE a faster recovery from the attack.

-13
-RANSOMWARE
+12

-It Still Does Not Pay to Pay
+RANSOMWAREIt Still Does Not Pay to Pay

 One of the toughest decisions a business will ever make is whether to pay a ransom demand following a successful attack.
 While remediation expediency is certainly a primary consideration, organizations need to weigh a host of other factors as well, including:
-

  Will the attackers honor their promise to provide a decryption key and restore access to all systems and data?
-

  What if the data gets corrupted during the decryption process?
-

  What if the attackers reside in a country subject to sanctions where a ransom payment could be considered a criminal violation?
-

  What if paying a ransom demand encourages the threat actors to launch another ransomware attack against the organization?
-

  Aside from delayed data and system recovery, what are the other risks to the victim organization if the ransom demand is not met?

-14
+13

 RANSOMWARE

+\| IT STILL DOES NOT PAY TO PAY

 This decision is particularly difficult for any organization to make in the heat of incident response.
 There are no clear\-cut